Shaga-Matula/Mastermind_PG/README.md

   * How to play Mastermind

   * First the user will click OK to close the "Computer is Ready to Play" alert.
-  * The user then uses the right hand pannel consisting of 6 colors by clicking any one of the colors.
+  * The user then uses the right hand panel consisting of 6 colors by clicking any one of the colors.
   * This will begin to populate the first row of the game.
   * The user can continue making choices or they can use the "Change Answer" button.